St Leger Preview, Tips, Runners & Trends (St Leger Festival)

 2025 St Leger Preview

-Although Camelot nearly accomplished the Triple Crown in 2012, generally now it is very seldom a target for the season's early classic winners.
+Although Camelot nearly accomplished the Triple Crown in 2012, it is now generally very seldom a target for the season's early classic winners.
 From a breeder's point of view, St Leger winners going on to stallion duties may not have too much influence when it comes to breeding 'speed' and tend to become more prominent sires on the National Hunt scene.
-Recent examples would be Aidan O'Brien's Milan in 2001 and Brian Boru in 2003, both have sired numerous National Hunt winners.
+Recent examples would be Aidan O'Brien's Milan in 2001 and Brian Boru in 2003, both of which have sired numerous National Hunt winners.

-The St Leger not only is the oldest classic but also is the longest in distance, running over one mile and six and a half furlongs and is open to three-year-old colts and fillies.
-It has been won by some true legends of the turf down the years, Never Say Die completed the Epsom Derby and St Leger double in 1954 and in the process recorded the still-standing longest-winning St Leger margin of 12 lengths.
+The St Leger is not only the oldest classic but also the longest in distance, running over one mile and six and a half furlongs and is open to three-year-old colts and fillies.
+It has been won by some true legends of the turf down the years.
+Never Say Die completed the Epsom Derby and St Leger double in 1954 and, in the process, recorded the still-standing longest-winning St Leger margin of 12 lengths.

 St Leger Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Doncaster tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal races during the Doncaster St Leger Festival section for links to these.
+We also have a dedicated Doncaster tips page that will cover this race as well as all of the other races on the day of the race.
+See which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal races during the Doncaster St Leger Festival section for links to these.

 How competitive is the St Leger market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2024 when the race had an over-round of 111%.
 The race in 2012 was a race that was most in the bookie's favour with an over-round of 127%, whilst on average over the last 20 renewals of the St Leger, the over-round has been 117%, which means the bookie expects to pay out £100 for every £117 which is bet.

-These are the top three quickest-run St Leger over the last 20 renewals:
+These are the top three quickest-run St Leger races over the last 20 renewals:

 1. Sixties Icon (2:57.29) in 2006